-Vernon Irvin.
-We entered into an employment agreement with Mr. Irvin in August 2019 setting forth the terms of his employment.
-Mr. Irvin was entitled to an initial base salary of \$325,000, prorated for any partial year of employment as well as a signing bonus of \$90,000 which was paid within 30 days of his employment agreement signature date.
-Mr. Irvin is also eligible to receive annual performance bonuses pursuant to the company bonus plans described above, with a target bonus of \$325,000 for 2020, and a target annual performance bonus for 2021 of \$325,000.
-Pursuant to the agreement, Mr. Irvin was granted an award of 50,000 RSUs and 50,000 PSUs.
-The RSUs will vest over four years at 25% per year, starting on the first anniversary of the last day of the month in which the RSUs were granted, and the PSUs will vest in accordance with the PSU vesting schedule described in more detail above in the section entitled "Long Term Incentives."
-Mr. Irvin's employment agreement also provides for certain severance benefits, the terms of which are described below under "Potential Payments upon Termination" and "Potential Payments Upon Change in Control."
+Phillip Huff.
+We do not have a written employment agreement in place with Mr. Huff.
+Mr. Huff is currently entitled to a base salary of \$258,336.
+Mr. Huff is also eligible to receive annual performance bonuses pursuant to the Company bonus plans described above, with a target bonus of \$77,500 in 2021.
+Mr. Huff was granted an award of 5,000 RSUs and 5,000 PSUs in February 2019.
+The RSUs will vest over three years at 33.3% per year, starting on the first anniversary of the last day of the month in which the RSUs were granted, and the PSUs will vest in accordance with the PSU vesting schedule described in more detail above in the section entitled "2019 Executive Compensation Program - Long Term Incentive Awards."